ashley468/cst391/Activity-2/README.md

     - The src/app folder contains the html and ts pages that take care of constructing the localhost such as including its messages and titles.

     *src/assets*
-    - The src/assets fodler is where it keeps all of the images or icons for the website.
+    - The src/assets folder is where it keeps all of the images or icons for the website.

     *src/environments*
-    - The src/environments folder holds environment-specific settings, such as configrations for development.
+    - The src/environments folder holds environment-specific settings, such as configurations for development.